Traeger

 How to Fix / Troubleshooting

-Safety first: If temperatures are extremely high or you see flames beyond the firepot, treat as a potential grease fire.
-Turn OFF, unplug, and keep lid closed until safe.
+Safety first: If temperatures are extremely high or you see flames beyond the firepot, treat this as a potential grease fire.
+Turn OFF, unplug, and keep the lid closed until safe.

-- Remove grates, drip tray, and heat baffle.
+- Remove grates, the drip tray, and the heat baffle.

-- Scrape grease from drip tray and barrel.
+- Scrape grease from the drip tray and barrel.

-- Vacuum ash from firepot and bottom of grill.
+- Vacuum ash from the firepot and the bottom of the grill.

 - Ensure the RTD probe is not bent or touching metal surfaces.